If it glitters, it’s Montréal’s Golden Square Mile

 Natural splendour at your fingertip

 One of the Golden Square Mile’s most precious riches isn’t the gold in its coffers, but rather the green at its feet: Mount Royal.
-After you’ve wined, dined, traded, gotten cultured and shopped, head north: the neighbourhood’s northern border leads into the lush, green Mount Royal, a pedestrian park landscaped by Frederick Law Olmstead, of Central Park fame.
+After you’ve wined, dined, gotten cultured and shopped, head north: the neighbourhood’s northern border leads into the lush, green Mount Royal, a pedestrian park landscaped by Frederick Law Olmstead, of Central Park fame.
 It’s a wonderland in every season, for hiking, biking, cross-country skiing or snowshoeing.
 Only got a few minutes?
-Head to Pine-Redpath crescent Park, nestled just at the base of the mountain, for a quick fresh-air pause – one of the area’s many small parks and squares.
+Head to Parc des Pins-Redpath Crescent, nestled just at the base of the mountain, for a quick fresh-air pause – one of the area’s many small parks and squares.

 Isa Tousignant is an arts and lifestyle writer based out of Parc Ex.
 When she isn't dragging her one-eyed pug around the neighbourhood, she's busy scoping out art shows, shopping for vintage finds, hiking urban trails or designing jewelry for her brand Gré.